-However, the more appropriate response to this question is that immigration law, like most areas of the Australian legal system, can be complex and difficult to navigate, comprehend and analyse for most non-trained or experienced individuals.
+However, immigration law, like most areas of the Australian legal system, can be complex and difficult to navigate, comprehend and analyse for most non-trained or experienced individuals.
 A reputable immigration lawyer should be able to quickly identify your issues and provide you with clear advice with regard to your prospects.
 An immigration lawyer is also able to assist with appeals to the the Federal Court of Australia (FCA) and the High Court of Australia (HCA), something that migration agents may not be able to assist with.

 Our team of immigration lawyers have years of experience, including a Partner accredited by Law Institute Victoria as an Accredited Specialist in Immigration Law (less than fifty lawyers in Victoria have this accreditation).
 We are also registered with the Migration Agents Registration Authority.
 We work closely with you throughout your matter, offering honest, accurate, and complete legal advice and exceptional service to provide you with the best chance of success with your visa application.

 Ideally, we advise our clients to connect with us prior to commencing the visa application process.
 That way, we can help you navigate through the tedious visa subclasses and associated application process to identify which visa is suitable for you and your circumstances.
 When engaged at the start of the application process, we can advise you on your likelihood of success, the potential costs involved, and provide you with an overview process and how long it may take.
 As some visa applications have significant government fees, a refusal due to an incomplete or defective application (which an immigration lawyer can help identify, advise on, and rectify prior to submission) may be a costly exercise without the right advice.